lvlivingston/p3-project/README.md

 - [ ] Include suggestion functionality that takes into account the time of day
 - [ ] Include future recommendations based on weather forecast (i.e. out to 'x' number of days)
 - [ ] Include current weather via shared location services from user's GPS on their device
-- [ ] Include advanced suggested work-outs based on previous performance, ratings, and weather
+- [ ] Include advanced suggested workouts based on previous performance, ratings, and weather
 - [ ] Include additional analytics on dashboard
 - [ ] Include ability for all users to add comments under "leaderboard" (like reddit / twitter feed)